lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ![NASNet search space]({{ '/assets/images/NASNet-search-space.png' | relative_url }})
 {: style="width: 80%;" class="center"}
-*Figure 3.
+*Fig. 3.
 The NASNet search space constrains the architecture as a repeated stack of cells.
 The cell architecture is optimized via NAS algorithms.
 (Image source: [Zoph et al. 2018](https://arxiv.org/abs/1707.07012))*
+{:.image-caption}

 The predictions for each cell are grouped into $$B$$ blocks ($$B=5$$ in the NASNet paper), where each block has 5 prediction steps made by 5 distinct softmax classifiers corresponding to discrete choices of the elements of a block.
 Note that the NASNet search space does not have residual connections between cells and the model only learns skip connections on their own within blocks.

 ![5 prediction steps in one block]({{ '/assets/images/cell-prediction-steps.png' | relative_url }})
 {: style="width: 100%;" class="center"}
-*Figure 4. (a) Each cell consists of $$B$$ blocks and each block is predicted by 5 discrete decisions. (b) An concrete example of what operations can be chosen in each decision step.*
+*Fig. 4. (a) Each cell consists of $$B$$ blocks and each block is predicted by 5 discrete decisions. (b) An concrete example of what operations can be chosen in each decision step.*
+{:.image-caption}

 <a name="ScheduledDropPath"></a>During the experiments, they discovered that a modified version of [*DropPath*](https://arxiv.org/abs/1605.07648), named *ScheduledDropPath*, significantly improves the final performance of NASNet experiments.
 DropPath stochastically drops out paths (i.e. edges with operations attached in NASNet) with a fixed probability.
 ScheduledDropPath is DropPath with a linearly increasing probability of path dropping during training time.